samtools/hts-specs/ga4gh-retrieval.md

 The following error types are defined:

 |-
-type			| HTTP status code | Description
+Type			| HTTP status code | Description
 |-
 InvalidAuthentication	| 401	| Authorization provided is invalid
 PermissionDenied	| 403	| Authorization is required to access the resource